Red Velvet Crinkle Cookies

 Directions

-• In a small mixing bowl, whisk together dry ingredients, set aside.
+• In a small mixing bowl, whisk together flour, cocoa powder, baking soda, baking powder and salt, set aside.

-• In the bowl of a standing mixer (or hand mixer), whip butter and granulated sugar until fluffy.
+• In the bowl of a standing mixer (or hand mixer), whip the softened butter and granulated sugar until fluffy.

 • Mix in eggs 1 at a time, until combined after each addition.
 Mix in milk, vanilla and red food coloring.